clusterio/clusterio/docs/setting-up-tls.md

 # Setting up TLS

 By default Clusterio will listen for connections over HTTP which is fine for local networks but over the Internet it should idealy be over HTTPS as there are some credentials that could be exposed to eavesdroppers.
-The recommended setup is to have an ordinary HTTPS server software like Apache or Nginx to act as a reverse proxy in front of the Clusterio master server.
+The recommended setup is to have an ordinary HTTPS server software like Apache or Nginx to act as a reverse proxy in front of the Clusterio controller.
 The reverse proxy would then be set up with a TLS certificate from a Certificate Authoritiy like [Let's Encrypt](https://letsencrypt.org).
 Alternatively you can have Clusterio listen for connections over HTTPS directly by providing it with a TLS certificate and private key.